Compact Disc Digital Audio: Storage capacity and playing time

-Playing times beyond 74 minutes are achieved by decreasing track pitch (the distance separating the track as it spirals the disc).
+Playing times beyond 74:33 are achieved by decreasing track pitch (the distance separating the track as it spirals the disc).
 However, most players can still accommodate the more closely spaced data if it is still within Red Book tolerances.
-Current manufacturing processes allow an audio CD to contain up to 82 minutes (variable from one replication plant to another) without requiring the content creator to sign a waiver releasing the plant owner from responsibility if the CD produced is marginally or entirely unreadable by some playback equipment.
-In current practice, maximum CD playing time has crept higher by reducing minimum engineering tolerances.
+Manufacturing processes used in the final years of CD technology allowed an audio CD to contain up to 82 minutes (variable from one replication plant to another) without requiring the content creator to sign a waiver releasing the plant owner from responsibility if the CD produced is marginally or entirely unreadable by some playback equipment.
+In this final practice, maximum CD playing time crept higher by reducing minimum engineering tolerances.